johbry17/johbry17/README.md

 ### Helping Data Speak Your Language

-Bringing a global lens and systems mindset, I translate complex data into reproducible analyses and production-ready visuals—so teams can focus on decisions, not paperwork. <em>Fluent in Data.
+With a global lens and systems mindset, I translate complex data into reproducible analyses and production-ready visuals, so teams can focus on decisions, not paperwork. <em>Fluent in Data.
 Fluent in Human.</em>

 **Open to contract & full‑time opportunities — [Email](mailto:bryan.johns@informedwanderer.com)**